Why were we there?

 - Morocco: Hundreds of migrants left stranded as government raids intensify

 This is an extract from our latest Activity Report, looking back on our work in the previous year.

-At the end of 2012, MSF had 35 staff in Morocco.
-MSF has been working in the country since 1997.
+At the end of 2013, MSF had seven staff in Morocco.
+MSF first began working in the country in 1997.

 “They sent us to Médecins Sans Frontières, who told us we should do the tests for HIV.
 It’s me who is a victim; my children are in good health.

 When I started to cry the doctor encouraged me.
 She told me that it’s good to know, because now that we know they can help me with the treatment.”